UNITED STATES

 In certain places in this Form 10-Q, we may refer to reports published by third parties that purport to describe trends or developments in energy production and drilling and exploration activity and we specifically disclaim any responsibility for the accuracy and completeness of such information and have undertaken no steps to update or independently verify such information.

-The forward-looking statements should be considered in the context of the risk factors listed above, discussed in this Quarterly Report on Form 10-Q, and discussed in our 2022 Annual Report on Form 10-K (Annual Report) as updated by subsequent filings with the SEC.
+The forward-looking statements should be considered in the context of the risk factors listed above, discussed in this Form 10-Q, and discussed in our Annual Report as updated by subsequent filings with the SEC.
 Investors and prospective investors are cautioned not to rely unduly on such forward-looking statements, which speak only as of the date hereof.
 Management disclaims any obligation to update or revise any forward-looking statements contained herein to reflect new information, future events, or developments.

 Management’s Discussion and Analysis of Financial Condition and Results of Operations (MD&A) should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and related notes thereto included in “Item 1.
-Financial Statements” and with our 2022 Annual Report.
-The following discussion and analysis contains forward-looking statements that involve risks and uncertainties.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors, including those set forth under “Risk Factors” in Item 1A of our Annual Report and elsewhere in this Quarterly Report.
+Financial Statements” and with our Annual Report.
+The following discussion and analysis contain forward-looking statements that involve risks and uncertainties.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors, including those set forth under “Risk Factors” in Item 1A of our Annual Report and elsewhere in this Form-10Q.

 EXECUTIVE SUMMARY AND CURRENT BUSINESS OUTLOOK